 Refinishing Hardwood Floors – A DIY Guide

-Now that you have all of your items, the kids are with family, and the pets are out of the house, it’s time to start refinishing the hardwood floors.
-I’ll break it down into several steps for you so you can see the scope of the project.
+Now that you have all of your items, the kids are with family, and the pets are out of the house, it’s time to start refinishing the hardwood floor.
+I’ll break it down into several steps for you so you can see the scope of the floor refinishing project.

 First Step – Remove the Furniture & Get the Room Ready

-To start, remove any and all furniture and area rugs from whichever room you want to try refinishing the hardwood floors.
+To start, remove any and all furniture and area rugs from whichever room you want to try refinishing the hardwood floor.
 Make sure you have enough help to get the heavier items out.
 If it’s possible, carry the items rather than slide them.
-This will prevent you from accidentally scratching the floor and making more work for yourself.
+This will prevent you from accidentally scratching the floor and making more floor refinishing work for yourself.